bkuhn/talks/LCA-2015/copyleft-future.markdown

 + But a thousand uncoordinated start-ups &amp; other business interests can.

-+ This isn't a conspiracy.
++ This isn't a conspiracy:

 + It's a spontaneous alignment of independent self-interest.